The Unwritten Rules of Dating

 By Lovla's blog team

-When we here at Lovla continue to refer to the dating scene as a magnificent adventure, it's due to descriptive imagery, to illustrate the unpredictable journey you embark on.
-You have no clue whether or not the final destination will present eternal bliss or turbulent conditions.
+When we here at Lovla continue to refer to the dating scene as a magnificent adventure, it's due to descriptive imagery, to illustrate the unpredictable journey after serious love you embark on.
+Whether the final destination will offer eternal bliss or stormy slides, we’ll untimely know when we leave.
 But still, you embark on the journey, with hope in your heart.

-The search for love can be unpredictable, but some things are certain.
-Most dating rules are quite obvious; Don't be a nincompoop.
+The search for serious love can be unpredictable, but some things are certain.
+Most dating rules are quite obvious; Don't be mean.
 Do not lie and please do not get bigheaded and date others if you’re not single.
 You know it.
 Your neighbour's cat knows it and we know it.
 It goes without saying.

 Fine.
-Now that we’ve established an undeniable fact, let's agree that somewhere, between good and bad codes of conduct, there’s a grey zone which is filled with confusion, frustrations and poor communication.
-Since there’s no bad weather, only bad clothing, we will - like the good guys we try to be - help you with the right equipment and share some unwritten rules, that apply when dating:
+Now that we’ve established an undeniable fact, let's agree that somewhere, between good and bad codes of conduct, there’s a grey zone that is filled with confusion, frustrations, and poor communication.
+Since there’s no bad weather, only bad clothing, we’ll help you with the right equipment and share some unwritten rules, that apply when dating:

 Technology has brought a wave of frustrating and annoying expectations with it.
 How long should you wait to reply to a text?
 Does it come off as being desperate if you contact someone too soon after the first date?
 You get the picture.
 So, before you start the big calculations by dividing the number of minutes it takes your match to respond, with the square root of the number of days you’ve been communicating with each other, have a look at this advice: